 Employee financial wellbeing – helping instil good money habits

-According to the Chartered Institute of Personal Development, one in four (25%) of employees are experiencing financial difficulty so serious that it is affecting their ability to do their job.
-One in ten said they have found it hard to concentrate/make decisions at work because of money worries and 19% have lost sleep worrying about money, all of which impact productivity.
+Many businesses now aim to support employees’ physical and emotional health, but what about financial health?
+According to the Chartered Institute of Personal Development, one in four of employees are experiencing financial difficulty so serious it is affecting their ability to do their job.
+One in ten said they have found it hard to concentrate/make decisions at work because of money worries and 19% have lost sleep worrying about money, all which impact productivity.

 Our own research found that financial concerns were one of the top two causes of mental health issues in the workplace.

 The NHS states that feeling low or anxious is a normal response to struggling with debt, and as Mind points out: “Money and mental health are often linked.
 Poor mental health can make managing money harder and worrying about money can make your mental health worse.”

 It’s therefore important that businesses understand what is causing financial stress and implement ways in which they can help their employees improve their financial wellbeing.

 Find out how our business health and wellbeing services could support both your business and employees here.

 It’s not surprising that many employees are stressed about money; the average UK household owes £12,887, before taking their mortgage into account.

 High rents in major cities like London, Manchester and Birmingham are also preventing people (particularly the young) from putting aside some savings.
 Figures released by the Local Government Association found that one in seven private renters pay more than half of their wage on rent.

 Research by the Financial Conduct Authority found that 4.1 million people in the UK are in serious financial difficulty.
 Unsecured debt as a percentage of household income reached which is the highest figure in eight years (figures from the ONS for 3 months to the end of September 2016).
 Those aged between 25-34 have the most debt, which has been built up by university fees, credit card debit and loans.